Thursday, 27 October 2011

 Wednesday, 26 October 2011

-That such an unusually dramatic, even hysterical, commission drew to a close in harmony was largely due to Hardiman's diplomatic skills.
+The unusually dramatic, even hysterical, controversy over the County Hall sculpture, outlined in the entries for Cole's work on the Riverside Walk frontage, drew to a close in harmony largely due to Hardiman's diplomatic skills.
 Ironically, he was himself to become in the 1930s the centre of a much greater national storm over his memorial to Earl Haig in Whitehall, with one former general describing it as 'a travesty of the Elgin marbles' in a letter to The Times.

 Labels: